hansbuehler/cdxbasics/README.md

 Most useful additions:
 * *dynaplot* is a framework for simple dynamic graphs with matplotlib.
 * *config* allows robust managements of configurations.
 It automates help, validation checking, and detects misspelled configuration arguments
 * *subdir* wraps various file and directory functions into convenient objects.
-Useful if files have commons extensions.
+Useful if files have common extensions.
 Supports versioned file i/o with `version`.
 With that it offers a simple but effective caching methodology.
 * *filelock* implements a simple locking mechanism for parallel taks.
 * *npio* has a low lever interface for binary i/o for numpy files for fast read/write.